-About Dr. Thomas Trapp, emeritus
+About Thomas Trapp

 Dr. Thomas Trapp taught full-time at Concordia University from July, 1982 – June, 2012.
 He served as a parish pastor for nine years before coming to CSP, finishing his doctoral thesis during that time.
 His special interest continues to revolve around matters connected with the Old Testament prophetic literature and the Hebrew language.
 Over the years, he also taught New Testament, philosophy, the Lutheran Confessions, Aramaic, apologetics, Christian Ministry and Practice, ancient Near Eastern archaeology, introductory courses in the Bible, many upper level intensive study courses, ethics at CSP and in prison situations, and both authored and taught the Religion Module in the degree completion program for many years.
 His Scripture and Life textbook served as the text for that course for many years.